SilkeAllmannLab/gwas/README.md

 A `root_data_fid_and_names.tsv` file contains the genotype line identifier and the phenotypic values.
 Arabidopsis ecotypes were treated with 2-E-hexanal and their main root length measured.
 A response ratio was then calculated for each of the ecotypes by comparing the 2-E-hexanal treatment with a mock (methanol).

+## Test run

+## Run the random_forest_gwas.R script
+- Open RStudio.
+- In RStudio, select "File > New Project".
+- Open the `gwas.R` script.
+- Run the script.

 # 4. References